-Note: The t{SST} can be chosen to be either 1024 or 2 clock cycles via configuration option if the system clock source is provided by ERC or HIRC.
-The SST is 1024 for HXT or LXT.
+Note: The tSST can be 2 clock cycles if the system clock source is provided by ERC or HIRC.
+The SST is 128 for HXT.

 Reset Initial Conditions

 The different types of reset described affect the reset flags in different ways.
 These flags, known as PDF and TO are located in the status register and are controlled by various microcontroller operations, such as the Sleep function or Watchdog Timer.
 The reset flags are shown in the table: